Embedded contact homology of prequantization bundles: Introduction

 The Reeb orbit $\gamma$ is {\em nondegenerate\/} if $P_\gamma$ does not have $1$ as an eigenvalue.
 The contact form $\lambda$ is called nondegenerate if all Reeb orbits are nondegenerate; generic contact forms have this property.
 Fix a nondegenerate contact form below.
 A nondegenerate Reeb orbit $\gamma$ is {\em elliptic\/} if $P_\gamma$ has eigenvalues on the unit circle and {\em hyperbolic\/} if $P_\gamma$ has real eigenvalues.
 If $\tau$ is a homotopy class of trivializations of $\xi|_\gamma$, then the {\em Conley-Zehnder index\/} $\CZ_\tau(\gamma)\in\Z$ is defined; see the review in \S \ref{cz-sec}.
 The parity of the Conley-Zehnder index does not depend on the choice of trivialization $\tau$, and is even when $\gamma$ is positive hyperbolic and odd otherwise.
 We say that an almost complex structure $J$ on $\R\times Y$ is {\em $\lambda$-compatible\/} if $J(\xi)=\xi$; $d\lambda(v,Jv)>0$ for nonzero $v\in\xi$; $J$ is invariant under translation of the $\R$ factor; and $J(\partial_s)=R$, where $s$ denotes the $\R$ coordinate.
 We denote the set of all $\lambda$-compatible $J$ by $\sj(Y,\lambda)$.

-ECH is defined roughly defined as follows, with a complete description given in \S \ref{basics}.
+ECH is defined roughly as follows, with a complete description given in \S \ref{basics}.
 Given a closed 3-manifold $Y$ equipped with a nondegenerate contact form $\lambda$ and generic $\lambda$-compatible $J$, the \emph{ECH chain complex} (with respect to a fixed homology class $\Gamma \in H_1(Y)$) is the $\Z_2$ vector space freely generated by finite sets of pairs $\alpha = \{ (\alpha_i, m_i) \}$ where the $\alpha_i$ are distinct embedded Reeb orbits, the $m_i$ are positive integers, the total homology class $\sum_i m_i[\alpha_i] = \Gamma$, and $m_i=1$ whenever $\alpha_i$ is hyperbolic.

 Let $\M^J(\alpha,\beta)$ denote the set of $J$-holomorphic currents from $\alpha$ to $\beta$.
 The \emph{ECH differential} is a mod 2 count of ECH index 1 currents.
 The definition of the ECH index is the key nontrivial part of ECH \cite{Hindex}, and under the assumption that $J$ is generic, guarantees that the curves are embedded, except possibly for multiple covers of \emph{trivial cylinders} $\R \times \gamma$ where $\gamma$ is a Reeb orbit.
+That the differential squares to zero is a technical endeavor requiring obstruction bundle gluing, \cite{obg1}, \cite{obg2}.
 Let $ECH_*(Y,\lambda,\Gamma,J)$ denote the homology of the ECH chain complex.
-It turns out that this homology does not depend on the choice of $J$ or on the contact form $\lambda$ for $\xi$, and so defines a well-defined $\Z/2$ module $ECH_*(Y,\xi,\Gamma)$.
-The proof of invariance goes through Taubes' isomorphism with Seiberg-Witten Floer cohomology \cite{taubesechswf1}.
+It turns out that this homology does not depend on the choice of $J$ or on the contact form $\lambda$ for $\xi$, and so defines a well-defined $\Z_2$ module $ECH_*(Y,\xi,\Gamma)$.
+The proof of invariance goes through Taubes' isomorphism with Seiberg-Witten Floer cohomology \cite{taubesechswf1}-\cite{taubesechswf5}.